Skip to main content

 Advisor: Dr. Wendy Schluchter

-Research: My research is focusing on characterizing the lyase/lyase isomerase enzyme that is involved in the type IV chromatic acclimation (CA4) process in cyanobacteria Synechococcus.
+Research: My research focuses on characterizing the lyase/lyase isomerase enzyme that is involved in the type IV chromatic acclimation (CA4) process in cyanobacteria Synechococcus.
 Synechococcus species are abundant in ocean environments and contribute to the oxygenation of the earth's atmosphere.
 Exploring the function of these enzymes helps us better understand how Synechococcus adapt to changing light environments.

 Email: xliu11@uno.edu